 Located in the mountains of western Okayama, Fukiya Village was once the center of Bengara production during the Edo period.
-Originally a copper mining town, the discovery of ochre iron oxide in 1707 brought prosperity to the village.
-The red ochre paint can be seen throughout the main streets in the color of the walls, blinds and roof tiles on the traditional houses maintained since the Edo period.
+Originally a copper mining town, the discovery of iron oxide in 1707 brought prosperity to the village.
+The red ocher paint can be seen throughout the main streets in the color of the walls, blinds and roof tiles on the traditional houses maintained since the Edo period.

 For a town designed in the 18th century, Fukiya is unique in its aesthetically consistent townscape.
 The wealth accumulated from the Bengara production in the late Edo to early Meiji periods allowed the merchants to employ renowned shrine architects to plan out their main street.
 The materials and methods used for construction were of the finest quality of the era.

-Today, the small traditional village is recognized as a “Furusato Mura” (hometown village) and an important cultural heritage site due to the retention of its historical architecture.
+In recent times, the small traditional village is recognized as a “Furusato Mura” (hometown village) and an important cultural heritage site due to the retention of its historical architecture.
 The traditional mansions commissioned by the Bengara factory owners are open to the public – notably, the Katayama House and the Fukiya Folk Museum.
 Both were built in the 19th century for the Katayama family, the wealthiest Bengara producers in Fukiya.
 Also part of the village is the Bengara Ceramics Museum, where you can make red ochre colored pottery, and the Bengara Museum, where a restored factory is used to explain the process of Bengara production.

 Filter Your Results

 Quickly find the experience and activity you want to do while visiting Japan.
 Great selection of unique options will appear to help you decide what to do!